-Marine Corps Base Camp Lejeune’s strategic location makes it a major installation for amphibious assault training, a fact that Marines and Sailors stationed there know well.
+Marine Corps Base Camp Lejeune has a strategic location which makes it a major installation for amphibious assault training, a fact that Marines and Sailors stationed there know well.
 In fact, there are nearly 15 miles of beaches available for training.
 Even more impressive is that it’s in between two deep-water ports so units can deploy rapidly.
-It’s no surprise then, that the installation is enormous and stretches over 156,000 acres.
+It's no surprise then, that the installation is enormous and stretches over 156,000 acres.
 Additionally, it has 32 gun positions, 48 tactical landing zones, and three training facilities for military operations in urban terrain.
 Even more impressive, the base boasts six satellite facilities, including Camp Johnson and the Greater Sandy Run Training Area.

 MCB Camp Lejeune Location

 Camp Lejeune is located along the Atlantic Ocean in Jacksonville, North Carolina.

 Camp Lejeune can be reached by car using the following routes.

 Heading in from the north?
 Take I-95 S to US-70 E, then take US-258 S and follow signs for Camp Lejeune.

 Driving from the south?
 Take I-95 N to US-74 E, then take NC-53 E to NC-24 E and follow signs.